Multiscale change point detection via gradual bandwidth adjustment in moving sum processes: Introduction

 The paper is organized as follows: In Section \ref{sect:model_and_stats} we specify the model, $\Delta_\delta$ and $D_{t,h}$.
 In Section \ref{sect:D_asymptotics} we study properties of $(D_{t,h})_{(t,h)\in\Delta_\delta}$ which are used for change point detection.
 In Section \ref{sect:cpd} we construct the zigzag-path and show that it yields proper estimates.
 We introduce the set of starting points $S$, define MSCP, and state consistency.
-In Section \ref{sect:practical} we discuss the tuning parameters ($\delta$, $S$ and the breaking criterion), and present the simulations and the data example.
+In Section \ref{sect:practical} we discuss the tuning parameters ($\delta$, $S$ and the breaking criterion), present the simulations, and discuss a data example where MSCP segments a nucleotide sequence of a human genome.
 Proofs are given in the Appendix \ref{sect:appendix}.